Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 To find a product that’s going to work—without spending a lifetime doing it—you’ll need to focus on what’s really going to really add value, save time, and provide useful insight for your company.

 Right out of the gate, you are going to be able to eliminate some otherwise decent options by looking at how the nuts and bolts line up with your specific situation.

 I’ve called these the essential considerations.
-With CRM software for small business, these points are even more important.
+With CRM software for small businesses, these points are even more important.
 Here’s why:

-- Ease-of-use: Everyone using the CRMs has to input accurate information or the platform will be useless.
+- Ease-of-use: Everyone using the CRMs needs to make sure the information inserted is accurate or the platform will be useless.
 Avoid an elaborate onboarding process for every hire by finding something that’s easy enough for non-techies to use and troubleshoot issues on their own.

 - Integrations: A CRM has to tie into the tools you are already using.
 Direct integrations are great because DIY and API integrations can easily break at scale.
 Centralizing the tools a small business uses is better than adding to the stack.

 - Channels: A CRM has to collect customer information no matter where it’s coming from—talk, text, chat, social, and so on.
 If it can only connect with a limited number of the channels you use, information will be incomplete, and customer experience fragmented.

 - Price: If growth is the goal, the platform you choose should fit your budget moving forward.
 Cost may vary based on numbers of users, contacts, emails, etc. Budget this out to avoid hitting annoying limits or having to switch CRMs.
 No small business wants to spend resources migrating their customer data while they’re trying to grow.